jtcantin/simple_dmrg/README.md

 [//]: # (## Note: simple_dmrg will likely be posted on PyPi in the future to make everything easier.)

 # Examples
 See the examples directory for a python notebook showing how to run the code.
+There is also an html version for easy viewing.

 # Contact Information